 Being a world-changer is more than a one-time event, it’s a lifestyle.
 A lifestyle of living out your faith in a culturally-relevant way.
 Attending Living The Questions will take your faith to the next level.
-Living The Questions is a spiritual adventure that takes place over a 10-day residency followed by a 10-month mentorship program.
+Living The Questions is a spiritual adventure that takes place over a 10-day summer experience followed by a 10-month leadership experience.
 Time and space will be given to you to reflect on relevant faith questions, engage in meaningful service, and explore your calling.

 Imagine spending 10 fun-filled days living and learning on the campus of Bethel University.
 Your mornings will include group discussion and workshops that invite you to think thoughtfully about how your faith relates to such topics as justice, science, and media.
 Your afternoons will include time to live out your faith through service in the community.
 Sprinkled throughout the experience will be activities to reflect on God’s calling on your life.

 - Thought-provoking discussion with Bethel faculty and community leaders